Henri Chapron: After Chapron's death

 Henri Chapron died in Paris in 1978, and the company itself survived for some time under the direction of his widow.
 Less than five months after Chapron's own death the company presented a Landaulet bodied conversion constructed for a rich Dutch customer, based on a lengthened Peugeot 604.
-There were hopes this might lead to a low but steady production of similar conversions, as had happened during with Chapron's lengthened specials based on the Citroën DS.
+There were hopes this might lead to a low but steady production of similar conversions, as had happened with Chapron's lengthened specials based on the Citroën DS.
 That did not happen, but the company did produce some special luxury versions (including landaulets) of the Citroën CX with lavishly equipped interiors.

 The Chapron workshops prepared several Landaulet (car) vehicles based on the CX 2400 Prestige, including a wedding car, delivered in 1981 and used for the first time for the wedding of Henri de Passau, Prince of Bourbon Parma and Grand Heir and Maria Teresa Grand Duchess.
 It was then used for the wedding of King Harald V of Norway, the Crown Prince of Norway, and Archduke Christian of Austria and Princess Marie Astrid, and finally Prince Nicolas of Liechtenstein and Princess Margaretha of Luxembourg for their respective weddings.

-Operations finally ceased in 1985.
-However, plans have been announced for the return to production of Chapron's creations, this time in electric form.
-Production is due to recommence in 2023, beginning with the 2023 All-Electric Chapron EV Décapotable, based on Chapron's much lauded Citröen DS conversion.

 In the 2018 Pebble Beach Concours d'Elegance, Citroën appeared as a featured marque and was represented by many Chapron variants.